-The Peruvians have used maca root since the time of the Incas for its medicinal properties.
+The Peruvians have used maca root since the time of the Incas for its healing properties.
 Today, it has gained a lot of buzz as a superfood.
-Here are some benefits associated with this medicinal root:
+Here are some benefits associated with this ancient root:

 Provides essential nutrients

 Maca has quite the nutrition-rich profile; and is rich in iron, iodine, calcium, copper, potassium, fiber, amino acids and vitamins.
-It boosts energy and relieves general fatigue.
-Maca powder has become a popular choice among athletes because of its energy-boosting properties.
-It also can help you gain muscle mass and enhance performance*.
-It is an adaptogen, meaning it adapts to the body's needs, helping it deal with stress and live a well-balanced life.
+It supports energy levels and may relieve general fatigue.* Maca powder has become a popular choice among athletes because of its energy-boosting properties.
+It also may help you gain muscle mass and enhance performance.* It is an adaptogen, meaning it adapts to the body's needs, helping it live a well-balanced life.

 Maca root contains flavonoids, which are known for their psychological benefits.
-Maca has been associated with providing relief from anxiety and mood swings.
-It has also been said to alleviate symptoms of depression*.
+Maca has been associated with providing relief from stress and mood swings.
+It has also been said to promote a positive mood.*